cloudflare/cloudflare-docs/products/logs/src/content/analytics-integrations/datadog/index.md

 Before viewing the Cloudflare dashboard in Datadog, note that this integration:

-- Is available to all Cloudflare customer plans (Fee, Pro, Business and Enterprise)
+- Is available to all Cloudflare customer plans (Free, Pro, Business and Enterprise)
 - Is based on the [Cloudflare Analytics API](https://api.cloudflare.com/#zone-analytics-dashboard)
 - Provides Cloudflare web traffic and DNS metrics only
 - Does not feature data coming from request logs stored in Cloudflare Logs